Know the signs and when to get medical help

 Dr. Doll recommends first discussing your child’s symptoms with your pediatrician.
-Usually, there are simple lifestyle changes that can be made to avoid migraine triggers.
+Usually, there are simple lifestyle changes that can be made to avoid migraine triggers in kids.
 Over-the-counter medications also can help when used sparingly.
 For more frequent or severe migraines, a referral to a child neurologist may be needed.

 Common migraine triggers

 Until you learn what triggers a migraine, it’s best to keep a diary or journal of activities, food, sleep and when migraines occur so you can determine what causes them.
 Then, work to ensure your child:

 - Gets the right amount of sleep and sticks to it: Too little, too much or changes in the amount of sleep all can trigger migraine.

 - Manages stress: If your child gets anxious over big tests or life events, or she struggles with emotions, find resources to learn how to manage stress.
 Stay alert to things going on in your child’s life so you can help her navigate them.

 - Eats right and on schedule: Missing meals or eating at inconsistent times is a big trigger.
 So are certain foods, the most common being chocolate, caffeine, MSG (found in processed foods), aged cheeses and soy foods.
 Your child should stick with eating whole foods, including fruits, vegetables, whole grains and lean proteins.